Adolf Hitler: Childhood and education

-The move to Hafeld coincided with the onset of intense father–son conflicts caused by Hitler's refusal to conform to the strict discipline of his school.
+The move to coincided with the onset of intense father–son conflicts caused by six-year-old Hitler's refusal to conform to the strict discipline of his school.
 Alois tried to browbeat his son into obedience, while Adolf did his best to be the opposite of whatever his father wanted.
 Alois would also beat his son, although his mother tried to protect him from regular beatings.